SeverinSolutions/severinsolutions.github.io/README.md

 To solve this, I used the ``gh-pages`` package, which simplifies the deployment process by pushing the production-ready build to a separate branch configured for GitHub Pages.
 Additionally, I implemented hash-based routing (``HashRouter`` from ``react-router-dom``) instead of browser-based routing to ensure that all routes function correctly in the static environment.

+Another challenge was that GitHub Pages does not provide the ability to use environment files to store sensitive information like a Personal Access Token (PAT) for granting access to private repositories.
+A simple solution to this was to create a public repository that contains all the relevant documentation for each project that will be displayed on the website.